Reconstructing a Heavy Neutral Lepton at the LHC: Introduction

-In order to get non-zero masses we need to break $L$.
-In particular, we can add small Majorana masses ($\mu_{1,2}\ll M$, $\Delta L =2$) for the two heavy fields and suppressed Yukawas ($\tilde y_\nu \ll y_\nu$, $\Delta L =1$) for $N$, implying the matrix \beq {\cal M} = . \eeq The mass $\mu_1$ increases in one unit the rank of ${\cal M}$ and defines an inverse seesaw with $m_{\nu_3}\approx \mu_1 (m/M)^2$ \cite{Mohapatra:1986bd}.
+In order to get non-zero masses we need to break lepton number conservation: we can add small Majorana masses ($\mu_{1,2}\ll M$, $\Delta L =2$) for the two heavy modes and suppressed Yukawas ($\tilde y_\nu \ll y_\nu$, $\Delta L =1$) for $N$, implying \beq {\cal M} = . \eeq The mass $\mu_1$ increases in one unit the rank of ${\cal M}$ and defines an inverse seesaw with $m_{\nu_3}\approx \mu_1 (m/M)^2$ \cite{Mohapatra:1986bd}.
 The term $\mu_2$ does not give mass to a second standard neutrino, it just breaks the degeneracy between the two (now Majorana) heavy neutrinos.
 The term $\mu_3=\tilde y_\nu v/\sqrt{2}$ is then necessary to give a mass $m_{\nu_2}\approx \mu_3^2/\mu_1$ to $\nu'_2$, with $\nu'_1$ staying massless.
-Alternatively, $\mu_{3}$ could be forbidden by a discrete symmetry and $m_{\nu_2}$ obtained by adding a second heavy neutrino pair ({\it i.e.}, an inverse seesaw for the two massive neutrino families).
+Alternatively, $\mu_{3}$ could be forbidden by a discrete symmetry and $m_{\nu_2}$ obtained by adding a second heavy neutrino pair ({\it i.e.}, an inverse seesaw for the two massive neutrino families, with the third neutrino massless).